Our Mission

 Our Story

-Look into the eyes of a homeless dog or cat and you will find the essence for the formation of Second Chance Animal Sanctuaries, (SCAS), a nonprofit charity for Tioga County and surrounding communities.
-In 2001, after a visit to Best Friends Animal Sanctuary in Utah, Sue Cook of Wellsboro unveiled a dream of compassion to help our animals.
-She spoke of healthy domestic animals being euthanized, malnourished, or abandoned close by.
+Look into the eyes of a homeless dog or cat and you will find the essence of Second Chance Animal Sanctuaries, a nonprofit charity serving Tioga County, Pennsylvania, and surrounding communities.
+Second Chance was formed in 2001, when after a visit to Best Friends Animal Sanctuary in Utah, Sue Cook of Wellsboro unveiled a dream of compassion to help our area’s animals.
+She spoke of healthy domestic animals being euthanized at the local state-run shelter.
+She spoke of animals being abused, neglected or abandoned right in our communities.
 She spoke of elderly or lower income families lacking the assistance to continue caring for the pets they loved so dearly.
-Most importantly, Sue spoke of the compassion for animals witnessed throughout Tioga County and beyond and the lack of assistance those caring people found when needs to help their own or their neighbors' beloved pets arose.
+Most importantly, Sue spoke of the compassion for animals witnessed throughout Tioga County and beyond and the lack of assistance for caring people trying to help animals in need.